nodejs/node-addon-api/doc/basic_env.md

 - `[template] fini`: A function to call when the instance data is to be deleted.
 Accepts a function of the form `void CleanupData(Napi::Env env, DataType* data, HintType* hint)`.
-If not given, the default finalizer will be used, which simply uses the `delete` operator to destroy `T*` when the addon instance is unloaded.
+If not given, the default finalizer will be used, which simply uses the `delete` operator to destroy `T*` when the add-on instance is unloaded.
-- `[in] data`: A pointer to data that will be associated with the instance of the addon for the duration of its lifecycle.
+- `[in] data`: A pointer to data that will be associated with the instance of the add-on for the duration of its lifecycle.
-- `[in] hint`: A pointer to data that will be associated with the instance of the addon for the duration of its lifecycle and will be passed as a hint to `fini` when the addon instance is unloaded.
+- `[in] hint`: A pointer to data that will be associated with the instance of the add-on for the duration of its lifecycle and will be passed as a hint to `fini` when the add-on instance is unloaded.

-Associates a data item stored at `T* data` with the current instance of the addon.
-The item will be passed to the function `fini` which gets called when an instance of the addon is unloaded.
+Associates a data item stored at `T* data` with the current instance of the add-on.
+The item will be passed to the function `fini` which gets called when an instance of the add-on is unloaded.
 This overload accepts an additional hint to be passed to `fini`.

 ### GetModuleFileName